Perigord Black Truffle (Melanosporum), Fresh

 For information on storage and cooking, please read our guide to truffles.

 The truffles we deliver are so fresh, they may still have a fine covering of soil or sand from when they were first unearthed.
-Washing them under a cold tap for a few seconds, then drying them gently, won’t affect the truffle’s flavour.
+Gently dab with a damp cloth to clean.

-We advise to consume our fresh truffles within 3 days of receiving.
+We advise to consume our fresh truffles within 3 days of receiving them.

 Once they have been gently cleaned, wrap each truffle individually in a fresh sheet of kitchen paper towel.
 Place the wrapped truffles in a clean, airtight plastic or glass container, such as a flip-top jar with a tight seal.